Gnwin/blogapp/README.md

 ## Getting Started

 - clone the repository `$ git clone https://github.com/Gnwin/blogapp.git`
-- go to the project directory `$ cd f/validations-modelspecs`
+- go to the project directory `$ cd f/controllers`
-- switch to f/validations-modelspecs branch with `git checkout f/validations-modelspecs`
+- switch to f/validations-modelspecs branch with `git checkout f/controllers`
+- run `bundle install`
+- start the server with this command: `rails server`

 ## Built With